tracy-o/learning-day/docs/topics/circuit-breaker.md

 end

 ```
+The value for `circuit_breaker_error_threshold` is the limit of erroneous responses you accept per 1 minute period.
+If this number is exceeded, then the circuit breaker will be triggered.

 The circuit breaker dial, found in the dials section for each belfrage stack must be set to 'true' to enable circuit breaker usage.